-The course is run from Konstfack’s DIV Institute; Design, Interior design and Visual communication.
-Course leader: Konstfack-Cheryl Akner Koler, Professor in Aesthetics at Konstfack, University College of Arts, crafts and Design, in collaboration with Örebro University, Campus Grythyttan School of Hospitality, Culinary Arts &Meal Science, Annika Göran Rodell will by facilitating the U-theory process.
-John Thackara is our international expert that will be with us during the week workshop at Hjulsjö and active in the online assignments.
+The course is run from Konstfack’s DIV Institute; Design, Interior design, and Visual communication.
+Course leader: Konstfack-Cheryl Akner Koler, Professor in Aesthetics at Konstfack, University College of Arts, Crafts and Design, in collaboration with John Thackara who is our international expert in food systems, and Annika Göran Rodell an expert in sustainable leadership and will be facilitating the U-theory process.
+Annika is from Örebro University, Campus Grythyttan School of Hospitality, Culinary Arts &Meal Science.

-John Thackara, a world – known design expert on sustainable development and social innovation & director of Doors of Perception.
-For more than thirty years John Thackara has traveled the world in his search of stories about the practical steps taken by communities to realise a sustainable future.
-He writes about these stories online, and in books; he uses them in talks for cities, and business; he also organises festivals and events that bring the subjects of these stories together.
+John Thackara, a world–known design expert on sustainable development and social innovation & director of Doors of Perception.
+For more than thirty years John Thackara has traveled the world in his search of stories about the practical steps taken by communities to realize a sustainable future.
+He writes about these stories online, and in books; he uses them in talks for cities, and business; he also organizes festivals and events that bring the subjects of these stories together.
 John will be working with an economic them in relation to food systems.
-We recommend reading his book: How To Thrive In The Next Economy and his previous book was the best-selling In the Bubble: Designing In A Complex World .
-John organises conferences and festivals in which designers and social innovators share knowledge.
+We recommend reading his book: How To Thrive In The Next Economy and his previous book was the best-selling In the Bubble: Designing In A Complex World.
+John organizes conferences and festivals in which designers and social innovators share knowledge.

 Link to John’s twitter

-Cheryl Akner Koler (course leader) is a sculptor, design educator and Professor in Theoretical and Applied Aesthetics at Konstfack since 2001.
-She teaches a sculptural gestalt approach that involves embodied studies, aesthetic abstractions and product semiotic.
-She held a 4 year guest professorship at Campus Gryhyttan, School of hospitality, culinary arts and meal science at Örebro University where she worked with the culinary artist in developing their profile in aesthetics and haptics.
-Cheryl is also the main project leader of the HAPTICA project; a 3 year research project funded by the Swedish Research Council.
-Some aims of the HAPTICA project are : 1) Offering insight into the complexity of human haptic perception through following artistic researcher in how haptics can drive the aesthetic gestalt process.
+Cheryl Akner Koler (course leader) is a sculptor, design educator, and Professor in Theoretical and Applied Aesthetics at Konstfack since 2001.
+She teaches a sculptural gestalt approach that involves embodied studies, aesthetic abstractions, and product semiotic.
+She held a 4-year guest professorship at Campus Gryhyttan, School of hospitality, culinary arts, and meal science at Örebro University where she worked with the culinary artist in developing their profile in aesthetics and haptics.
+Cheryl is also the main project leader of the HAPTICA project; a 3-year research project funded by the Swedish Research Council.
+Some aims of the HAPTICA project are: 1) Offering insight into the complexity of human haptic perception through following artistic researchers in how haptics can drive the aesthetic gestalt process.
 2) Exploring ways to bridge haptic pathways through our hands with haptic experiences of smell and taste through our nose and mouth.
-Email: Cheryl.Akner.Koler@konstfack.se and Mob: +46702798376
+Cheryl’s homepage , HAPTICA website Email: Cheryl.Akner.Koler@konstfack.se and Mob: +46702798376

 Örebro University, Campus Grythyttan School of Hospitality, Culinary Arts &Meal Science, The unique academic, multi-disciplinary profile brings together professional and academically merited culinary artists with long experience in the aesthetic gestalt process as well as researchers from the learning & life sciences.
 We collaborate with

-Annika Göran Rodell is an lecturer in hospitality, culinary arts and meal science at Campus Grythyttan, Örebro University.
-She is a performance artist with years of experience in orchestrating creative events and conferences.
-Her multidisciplinary background with studies in meal experience knowledge and hospitality, expressive arts therapy, pedagogy and leadership contributes to a wide-ranging research interest, with an aesthetic foundation.
-She is also a central member in the HAPTICA research team working on a three-year project in collaboration with Konstfack, funded by the Swedish Research Council.
-Annika’s profile in the project is about developing pedagogical methods in order to deepen the sensory sensitivity of the professional hotel and restaurant staff.
-She is also involved in developing courses in Theory U process.
+Annika Göran Rodell a lecturer in hospitality, culinary arts, and meal science at Campus Grythyttan, Örebro University, an expert in sustainable leadership and founder of sångshyttan art.
+She is involved in developing course structure that follows the Theory U process.
+Annika is a performance artist with years of experience in orchestrating creative events and conferences.
+Her multidisciplinary background with studies in meal experience knowledge and hospitality, expressive arts therapy, pedagogy, and leadership contributes to wide-ranging research interest, with an aesthetic foundation.
+She is also a central member of the HAPTICA research team working on a three-year project in collaboration with Konstfack, funded by the Swedish Research Council.
 Email: Annika.Goran-Rodell@oru.se / Mob: 070 333 41 48

 Main local partners are: